David Fairbanks: Early life

-Fairbanks was born in Ithica, New York.
+Fairbanks was born in Ithaca, New York.
 After finishing high school, he ran away from home and joined the Royal Canadian Air Force.
-He was accepted on his second attempt and enlisted in Hamiltion in February 1941.
+He was accepted on his second attempt and enlisted in Hamilton, Ontario in February 1941.
 He didn't transfer to the USAAF when the USA entered the war.

 World War Two

 After training, he was posted as a flight instructor to the No. 13 Service Flying Training School.
-After a year as a flight instructor, he got a posting in the UK to the No. 501 Squadron RAF at RAF Hawkinge, flying the Spitfire Mk V's.
-He scored his first victory on 8 June 1944, shooting down a Messerschmitt Bf 109 near Le Havre It was also the only victory he scored on a Spitfires.
+After a year as a flight instructor, he got a posting in the UK to the No. 501 Squadron RAF at RAF Hawkinge, flying the Spitfire Mk V. He scored his first victory on 8 June 1944, shooting down a Messerschmitt Bf 109 near Le Havre It was also the only victory he scored in a Spitfire.

 When 501 Squadron was re-equipped with Tempests, he was posted to No. 274 Squadron RAF.
 Before moving to Europe, Fairbanks shot down two V-1 flying bombs.
 Over the next two-and-a-half months, he scored 11 1/2 victories.
 Thus, he achieved with a remarkable tactic - at about 5 o' clock every day, he would orbit the airbase in the Rhine at 3,000 feet and regularly, dive to ground level for a few seconds, before climbing back to altitude.
 As the airfield was the most frequently-used base by Luftwaffe fighters, he would usually make contact with a Bf 109 or Focke-Wulf Fw 190.
-This tactic, although effective, meant he frequently lost his No 2's.
+This tactic, although effective, meant he frequently lost his No 2's, which French ace Pierre Clostermann clearly disapproves as taking too much risks and exposing the life of your fellow aviators, all for the sake of bettering one's score.

 On 19 November 1944, Fairbanks was hit by ground fire.
 His fuel tank ignited and burned away his fuselage, but he was able to return to Volkel safely.
 He was posted to No. 3 Squadron in December 1944, then back to No. 274 Squadron on 9 February 1945 as squadron leader.
 Two days later, he downed an Arado Ar 234 jet reconnaissance bomber, the first of its type to be downed by the allies.